 a) Individual Counseling and Psychotherapy.
 Residents primarily provide short-term, individual personal counseling.
 They provide approximately 14 follow-up clinical hours per week, depending on their individual contracts (approximately 40% of their contract).
-Clients typically receive about 5 to 6 sessions, about 20% can be carried to 10 sessions and one client can be seen on a longer-term basis.
+Clients typically receive about 3 to 5 sessions, approx. 20% can be carried to 10 sessions and one client can be seen on a longer-term basis.
 By virtue of the makeup the UC Davis student population, each Resident's clinical caseload is ethnically and culturally diverse. b) Group Counseling and Psychotherapy.
 SHCS offers a variety of groups, including Undergraduate Process Groups, and specific population groups such as: Eating Disorders, Graduate Students, LGBTQIA+, Men, Women, and Grief Groups.
 Some groups run for the entire year and Residents co-lead for the life of the group, while other groups are short-term, structured groups and workshop series.
 For those who seek a group experience, every effort is made to have Residents lead or co-lead a counseling group. c) Initial Assessment, Triage, Crisis Intervention: SHCS' first contact systems provide Residents the opportunity to perform initial assessments, crisis intervention and brief triage appointments.
 Residents identify client concerns, assess level of functioning, diagnose disorders, and determine the appropriateness of agency services.
-After orientation, Residents provide intake and urgent care services with staff available for back-up and consultation.
-Residents contract for approximately five first contact hours per quarter (12.5% of their training contract).
-If there is a specific clinical focus area that the Resident is pursuing, then one of the intakes is organized to coincide with this area (e.g., one intake is reserved for student athletes or eating disorder clients).
+After orientation, Residents provide scheduled initial consultations (intake appointments) and drop-in urgent care services with licensed staff available for back-up and consultation.
+Drop-in services are generally provided at the Acute Care department of the Student Health and Wellness Center, the main health facility for students on campus.
+Residents contract for approximately five first contact hours per week (12.5% of their training contract).
+If there is a specific clinical focus area that the Resident is pursuing, then one of the intakes is organized to coincide with this area (e.g., one intake per week is reserved for student athletes for the Resident in the Sport Psychology area).